nicole-numfocus/pandas-czi/proposal.md

 ## 3a.
 Progress Report (250 words)

+Our previous proposal had three sections: maintenance, extension types, and a native string dtype.

 **Maintenance**

-Our funded maintenance work has primarily focused on
+Our maintenance work has primarily focused on

 1. Organizing pandas' community of volunteers
 2. Ensuring software quality by quickly responding to high-priority issues (e.g. https://github.com/pandas-dev/pandas/issues/35517#issuecomment-667668033)